cxl-micron-reskit/famfs/README.md

 * Metadata is never written back to the log; this means that in-memory metadata (inodes etc.) are ephemeral.
 * Certain file mutations are not allowed, due to the requirement that clients with stale metadata must be tolerated.
-Some of these limitations may be relaxable in a future version.
+Some of these limitations may be relaxable in the future.
     - No delete
     - No truncate
     - No append

+# What is Famfs NOT?

+Famfs is not a general purpose file system, and unlike most file systems, it is not a data storage tool.
+Famfs is a data *sharing* tool.